 Student Internships

-GBLS is offering a variety of legal internships for the summer term.
-Due to budgetary constraints, all positions described here are unfunded (unless otherwise noted), so we are presently seeking interns who can obtain full outside funding or will work on a for-credit basis.
-Many former interns have successfully arranged for their own funding by combining work-study and public interest grants.
+GBLS is offering a variety of legal internships for the fall and winter terms.
+Due to budgetary constraints, all positions described here are unfunded (unless otherwise noted).
+Therefore, we are currently seeking interns who can secure full outside funding or are willing to work on a for-credit basis.
+Many former interns have successfully obtained their own funding by combining work-study and public interest grants.
 Students should inquire about public interest funding sources at their law school.
-Other funding sources are: The Massachusetts Bar Foundation Legal Intern Fellowship Program (www.massbarfoundation.org) and Equal Justice America Fellowships (www.equaljusticeamerica.org).
+Another available funding source is the Equal Justice America Fellowships https://equaljusticeamerica.org/fellowships/law-student-fellowships).

 Asian Outreach Center